Where is the Greater Flagstone PDA?

 - hydraulic engineering requirements for flood management and stormwater quality management matters

-- civil engineering on the extent of urban infrastructure
+- civil engineering to the extent of urban infrastructure

 - economic aspects of regional employment

-How does the ULDA development assessment process differ from the assessment process under the Sustainable Planning Act 2009?
+How does the EDQ development assessment process differ from the assessment process under the Sustainable Planning Act 2009 (SPA)

-Development applications over land within a PDA are instead made to and assessed by the ULDA under the Urban Land Development Authority Act 2007 and against the PDA development scheme.
+Development applications over land within a PDA are instead made to and assessed by EDQ under the Economic Development Act 2012 and against the PDA development scheme.

 What happens to a development application that was lodged with Logan City Council prior to declaration?